hmrc/common-transit-convention-traders-service-guide/source/documentation/end-to-end-happy-path.html.md

 13.b Trader at destination receives a notification that goods have been released.

-14.a Office of destination sends notification to confirm that the goods movement is complete.
-This confirms that all taxes have been paid IE045.
+14.a Office of destination sends notification to confirm that the goods movement is complete IE045.

 14.b Trader at departure receives notification that the goods movement is complete.